vim-php/vim-relatedtest/README.md

 ![Related Test Screenshot](http://example.walterdalmut.com/relatedtest.gif)

-When you are editing a source file, eg: `App.php` and you want to open the test file you have to issue `tt` and the `AppTest.php` will required from your test folder
+When you are editing a source file, eg: `App.php` and you want to open the test file you have to issue `tt` and the `AppTest.php` will required from your test folder.
+If the test file is missing you can create it on the fly.

+## Examples

+- In PHP if you open src/Name/App.php and issue `tt` the plugin tries to open `tests/Name/AppTest.php`
+- In Golang if you open `boat.go` and issue `tt` the plugin tries to open `boat_test.go`

 ## Install